-- IMPORTANT: When re-installing the front cover assembly, be very careful to not allow it to contact any of the timing sprockets.
-If contact does occur, it will most likely be with the exhaust sprockets and it is almost a guarantee the silicone sealer you have put on the front cover will be disturbed.
-If not properly addressed, that area will most likely be the source of an oil leak after reassembly.
-Don't hesitate to use a helper for the installation to prevent this. - REMINDER: When replacing the short block, in addition to transferring the crankshaft position sensor, be sure to index the reluctor properly onto the crankshaft as shown in the photos below.
+• If alignment pins are not used and the sealer gets disturbed during the cover installation, unless properly addressed, the affected area(s) will most likely be the source of an oil leak after reassembly.
+Don't hesitate to use a helper for the cover installation to prevent this from happening.

+- REMINDER: When replacing the short block, in addition to transferring the crankshaft position sensor, be sure to index the reluctor properly onto the crankshaft as shown in the photos below.
 The reluctor is indexed by a dowel pin in the rear crankshaft flange which aligns with a corresponding hole in the reluctor.
 It is possible to install the reluctor without indexing it correctly.
-Failure to index the reluctor correctly will result in a no-start condition due to an out of time crank position signal to the ECM.

-- Once the engine is back in the car and filled with fluids, remove the fuel pump fuse and crank the engine over (for no more than 10 seconds at a time) to prime the oiling system until the oil pressure warning light goes out.
+Failure to index the reluctor correctly will result in a no-start condition due to an out of time crank position signal to the ECM. - Once the engine is back in the car and filled with fluids, remove the fuel pump fuse and crank the engine over (for no more than 10 seconds at a time) to prime the oiling system until the oil pressure warning light goes out.
 Re-install the fuel pump fuse then run the engine initially with the original oil filter left on the front cover for approximately 5 minutes to catch any other remaining debris.
 Check for any fluid leaks then install a new oil filter.
 Start the engine again and run it for another few minutes.
 Shut off the engine and allow it cool down for at least five minutes.
 Re-check and top off the engine oil to the full mark on the dipstick before releasing the vehicle. - Be advised, some higher than expected oil consumption may occur initially following the shortblock replacement until the new piston rings become seated.
 While higher than expected normally, this oil consumption rate should not be as severe as verified prior to the repair.
 This will generally improve within 1000 miles of driving until the expected oil consumption rate is achieved. - Complete the following procedure (where applicable) to conclude the repair procedure, even if no complaint of this condition has been indicated by the customer.